 The steadfast love of the Lord never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.
 Lamentations 3:22-23.

 My husband has some sticky notes hanging in our closet and one of them says, “Mercy woke me up this morning.”
 I see it every morning as I start my day, and every night as I get ready for bed.
-No matter what kind of day/night I had, it always brings me into a place of contentment and peace seeing this little reminder.
+No matter what kind of day/night I had, it always reminds me to be content and at peace with where I am today.

 When I contemplate on cringe-worthy memories or grieve lost time, I try to remember this simple statement.
 I also remind myself that God is a forgiving God.
 The Bible says we reflect Him, so shouldn’t we be able to forgive ourselves as well?